Hardinsburg, Indiana

 Hardinsburg is a town in Posey Township, Washington County, in the U.S. state of Indiana.
 The population was 222 at the 2020 census.

 History

 Hardinsburg was laid out in 1838 by Aaron Hardin, and named for him.
 Aaron Hardin operated the first store in Hardinsburg and had kept store for several years before the town was started.
 Hardinsburg was incorporated as a town in 1849.
+The town was situated directly on the historic Buffalo Trace (present day U.S. Highway 150) between the Ohio River at Louisville and the Wabash River at Vincennes, which saw countless settlers pass through on wagon trains heading westward.

 The Hardinsburg post office has been in operation since 1838.

 Geography

 According to the 2010 census, Hardinsburg has a total area of 2.03 sqmi, all land.

 Demographics

 The United States Census Bureau redefined Hardinsburg as a census designated place in 2023.